naufiero/abaco/README.rst

             "version": "0.01"
         }

-   abaco assigned a uuid to the actor (in this case ``e68ebbb7-4986-46ee-9332-a1f5cfc6a533``) and associated with the image `jstubbs/abaco_test` which it began pulling from the public Docker hub.
+   abaco assigned a uuid to the actor (in this case ``e68ebbb7-4986-46ee-9332-a1f5cfc6a533``) and associated it with the image `jstubbs/abaco_test` which it began pulling from the public Docker hub.

 3. Notice that abaco returned a status of ``SUBMITTED`` for the actor; behind the